 Change furnace and air conditioner filters monthly.
 Dirty filters restrict air flow and reduce the overall efficiency of your heating and cooling system by making it work harder.

 Change your lighting.

 Replace your five most-used light bulbs with ENERGY STAY-qualified bulbs, and you could save $70 a year.

 Electric devices can still use energy when turned off but plugged in.
 Examples include: TV, DVR, computers, coffee makers and phone chargers.

 Electricity use increases whenever the outside temperatures hit extremes.
 You can expect that your electricity bills will be higher during the coldest part of the winter and during the heat of the summer.

-Our Customer Service Reps can provide you with a personalized report showing your daily electricity use compared with temperature data from the National Weather Service.
+Our Member Service Representatives can provide you with a personalized report showing your daily electricity use compared with temperature data from the National Weather Service.